-- Biomass collection, storage an treatment are difficult. - It can lower the efficiency of boilers when it is used by plan which mix it with other combustible materials. - It requires a large space to be stored correctly. - Biomass if used in large quantities from forest products will likely increase timber and wood pulp costs just as ethano production increased corn prices, therefore harming the economy for building and pap products.
+- · It requires a large space to be stored correctly. - Biomass if used in large quantities from forest products will likely increase timber and wood pulp costs just as ethanol production increased corn prices, therefore harming the economy for building and paper products.

-After weighing the pros and the cons, it your facility decides to use biomass by co-firing (blending the fuels with the co at the coal-fired boilers), you must remember this key point about co-firing biomass: co-firing operations are not implemented to save energy; they are implemented to comply with renewable power standards and federal or state regulations, not to reduce energy costs to improve facility operations.
-Reduce production costs from co-firing biomas are unlikely; reduced fuel costs may be possible in some localities by (1) replacing a fraction of higher-cost fuels with low-cost biomass and (2) reduced disposal costs.
-When used as a supplemental fuel in an existing coal boiler, biomass may provide some benefit such as reduced fuels costs, low sulfur oxide (SO_X) and nitrogen oxide (NO_X) emissions, lower landfill costs a reduced greenhouse-gas emissions.
+After weighing the pros and the cons, if your facility decides to use biomass by co-firing (blending the fuels with the coal at the coal-fired boilers), you must remember this kev point about co-firing biomass: co-firing operations are not implemented to save energy; they are implemented to comply with renewable power standards and federal or state regulations, not to reduce energy costs or to improve facility operations.
+Reduced production costs from co-firing biomass are unlikely; reduced fuel costs may be possible in some localities by (1) replacing a fraction of higher-cost fuels with low-cost biomass and (2) reduced disposal costs.
+When used as a supplemental fuel in an existing coal boiler, biomass may provide some benefit such as reduced fuels costs, lower sulfur oxide (SO_v) and nitrogen oxide (NO_v) emissions, lower landfill costs and reduced greenhousegas emissions.